themesberg/flowbite-svelte/src/routes/docs/forms/checkbox.md

 ## Checkbox examples

-Use this default example of a checbkox element in a checked and unchecked state.
+Use this default example of a checbkox element in a checked, unchecked and indeterminate state.

 ```svelte example class="flex flex-col gap-4" hideScript
 <script>